Greece quarantines second migrant camp after COVID-19 case confirmed

 No cases have been recorded in camps on Greek islands so far.

-The conservative government wants to replace all existing camps on islands with enclosed detention centres, but its plans have been met with resistance from local authorities and residents who want all facilities shut.
+The conservative government wants to replace all existing camps on islands with enclosed detention centers, but its plans have been met with resistance from local authorities and residents who want all facilities shut.

+To contain the spread of the virus the government also wants new arrivals isolated from the rest of the migrants but most islands have not designated areas of accommodation, ministry officials said.
+About 120 people who recently arrived on Lesbos have not yet found a shelter, according to sources.

 Aid groups have urged Greece to evacuate the camps, warning the risk of the fast-moving virus spreading among people living in squalid conditions is high and containing an outbreak in such settings would be “impossible”.

-The camp in Malakasa, 40km (25 miles) northeast of Athens, will be put into quarantine for two weeks, the ministry said on Sunday, adding police guarding the site would be reinforced to ensure the restrictions are implemented.
+The camp in Malakasa, 40 km (25 miles) northeast of Athens, will be put into quarantine for two weeks, the ministry said on Sunday, adding that police guarding the site would be reinforced to ensure the restrictions are implemented.

 A separate, enclosed facility started operating last month for migrants who arrived after March 1, the ministry said.

-Greece recorded its first case of the new coronavirus at the end of February.
-Since then, it has confirmed 1,673 cases of COVID-19 and 68 deaths.

-It has imposed a nationwide lockdown and banned arrivals from non-EU countries as well as Germany, Britain, Italy and Spain.
+Greece has imposed a nationwide lockdown and banned arrivals from non-EU countries as well as Germany, Britain, Italy and Spain.
 The measures have hit its economy which is relying on tourism for a recovery after a decade-long debt crisis.

-Finance Minister Christos Staikouras reiterated on Sunday the economy was expected to shrink by about 3-4% this year, but added Greece had a 37-billion euro ($40 billion) cash buffer that it could tap into to support it.

-Reporting by Renee Maltezou; Editing by Lincoln Feast and Mark Potter
+Reporting by Renee Maltezou; Editing by Mark Potter and Angus MacSwan